“PROF – Alan Turing Decoded” is a new book by his nephew Sir John Dermot Turing.

 - the new author portrait of Sir John Dermot Turing.

-In addition, selected images were drawn from our official Bletchley Park image library, with their kind permission.
+In addition, selected images were drawn from my official Bletchley Park image library, via Mubsta Business Photography, with their kind permission.
 These have been used inside the book and also on the front cover.

 All images, besides the portrait, were reworked in black and white from original files, including selected cropping and digital restoration of archive photographs, for best reproduction in the book.